 “Scholar at his writing table” is the only Rembrandt’s painting in the Czech Republic.
 It is dated 1634, which was a happy year in the Renaissance painter’s personal life and thriving in the career of a 28-year-old artist.
 He married Saskia van Uylenburgh and gained recognition as a talented portraitist in particular.

 This canvas artwork depicts an elderly scientist with attractive features, who was distracted from reading.
 The objects on the table – a globe, tomes and an inkwell with a pen – evidence his intelligence.
 Luxury clothing and a gold chain indicate that he is a wealthy man.
-The identity of the model is unknown, but Rembrandt wrote it at least two more times – in Eastern robes and a massive white turban.
+The identity of the model is unknown, but Rembrandt painted it at least two more times – in Eastern robes and a massive white turban.

 The image of a much older Rembrandt from the private collection of the Wallraf-Richartz-Museum is one of the last in a long series of about 70 self-portraits.
 An artist like nobody else has used himself in psychological studies of the age and condition of the person.